lhocke/liri-node-app/README.md

 # LIRI

-LIRI us a Node app that takes input from the command line to determine which function to call, then uses inquirer to walk the user through that function to return the desired results.
-After each command is run it is written to a log file.
+LIRI is a Node app that takes input from the command line to determine which function to call, then uses inquirer to walk the user through that function to return the desired results.
+Each command is is written to a log file after being called.

+### Technologies and Packages Used:
+- Node.JS
+- Inquirer
+- AJAX calls to the following APIs:
+  - Twitter
+  - Spotify
+  - OMDB

-Liri is called using node liri.js and one of the following options:
+## Liri is called using node liri.js and one of the following options:
-## my-tweets
+### my-tweets

 Uses the Twitter API to retrieve the 20 most recent tweets from a specified user, or returns the 20 most recent from the default account if no username is entered.

 ![Get Tweets](/demo-gifs/call-tweets.gif)
-## spotify-this-song
+### spotify-this-song

 Calls the Spotify API to retrieve the top 10 responses to a users request.
 If no artist or song is specified LIRI makes a call for The Sign by Ace of Base.

 ![Check Spotify](/demo-gifs/call-spotify.gif)
-## movie-this
+### movie-this

 Calls on the OMDB API to retrieve infomation on a given movie.
 If no movie is specified, it will instead call for Mr. Nobody.

 ![Get Movie Info](/demo-gifs/call-movie.gif)
-## do-what-it-says
+### do-what-it-says

 Reads a text file for a command and the values it requires.